Genivia/ugrep/README.md

                   This option may be repeated.

            --exclude-fs=MOUNTS
-                  Exclude file systems with mounting points MOUNTS from  recursive searches,   MOUNTS is a comma-separated list of pathnames.
+                  Exclude  file  systems  specified  by  MOUNTS   from   recursive searches,  MOUNTS  is  a comma-separated list of mount points or pathnames  of  directories   on   file   systems.
 Note   that --exclude-fs  mounts  take  priority  over  --include-fs mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
                   Read  one  or  more newline-separated patterns from FILE.
 Empty pattern lines in FILE are  not  processed.
 If  FILE  does  not exist, the GREP_PATH environment variable is used as the path to FILE.
 If    that    fails,     looks     for     FILE     in /usr/local/share/ugrep/patterns.
 When  FILE is a `-', standard input is read.
 Empty files contain no patterns, thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option  ...]',  where `exts' is a comma-separated list of file- name extensions and `command' is a filter utility.
 The  filter utility  should  read  from standard input and write to standard output.
 Files matching one of `exts` are filtered only.
-One or more `option' separated by spacing may be specified,  which  are passed  verbatim  to  the  command  without expansion.
-A `%' as `option' expands into the pathname, which  is  the  conventional dash `-' when searching standard input.
-Option --label=.ext may be used to force filtering standard input.
-For example,  --fil- ter='pdf:pdftotext % -' searches PDF files.
+One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
+A `%' as `option' expands  into the  pathname to search.
+For example, --filter='pdf:pdftotext % -' searches PDF files.
+The `%' expands into a `-' when  search- ing  standard input.
+Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for  the  `%'  fields.
 Options -A, -B, -C, -y, and -v are dis- abled.

            --free-space